 Eligibility criteria for inclusion of a VPA in the PoA

 The eligibility criteria that each project activity has to comply with in order to be included in the PoA are presented in the table below.
-For each project activity to be included in the PoA, the LPP will need to sign the corresponding “LPP Eligibility form” presented in Appendices 3 and 4 which list all the following eligibility criteria except some of them that will be supported by another type of documentation.
+For each project activity to be included in the PoA, the LPP will need to sign the corresponding “LPP Eligibility form” presented in Appendix 3 which list all the following eligibility criteria, except some of them that will be supported by another type of documentation.